If Iran can't export oil from Gulf, no other country can, Iran's president says

 “The most hostile group in America, with relation to Iran, has taken power,” Rouhani said, according to the state-run Islamic Republic News Agency (IRNA).
 “Of course they never had a friendship with the people of Iran and we never trusted America or others 100 percent.”

+France and Germany are to take joint responsibility for the EU-Iran trade mechanism, Reuters reported.

+But the agency quoted diplomats as saying that, with U.S. threats of retribution for sanctions-busting unrelenting, the goals of the nascent trade mechanism could be scaled back to encompass only less sensitive items such as humanitarian and food products.

-Iranian Vice President Eshaq Jahangiri also said on Tuesday that U.S. sanctions were hitting vulnerable people in Iran.
+Iranian Vice President Eshaq Jahangiri said on Tuesday that U.S. sanctions were hitting vulnerable people in Iran.

 “When (Americans) say their target is the Iranian government and there won’t be pressure on the sick, the elderly and the weak in society, it’s a lie,” Jahangiri said, according to IRNA.

-Reporting by Babak Dehghanpisheh; Editing by Kirsten Donovan, Edmund Blair and Adrian Croft
+Reporting by Babak Dehghanpisheh, additional reporting by Dubai newsroom; Editing by Adrian Croft and David Evans